Gunmen kill pro-Assad figure in Lebanon as Syria war spreads

 Near the Syrian-Turkish border, Kurdish armed men took control of most the town of Ras al-Ain town from Islamist rebels of the al Qaeda-linked Nusra Front, a monitoring group said.

-The Syrian Observatory for Human Rights, an anti-Assad group, reported fierce clashes in Ras al-Ain on Wednesday in a district only about 200 metres (yards) from the Turkish border.
+The Syrian Observatory for Human Rights, an anti-Assad group, reported fierce clashes in Ras al-Ain on Wednesday in a district only about 200 meters (yards) from the Turkish border.

 STRAY BULLETS